jfjelstul/cjeujudges/README.md

 ## Installation

-You can install the latest development version of the `eusa` package from GitHub:
+You can install the latest development version of the `cjeujudges` package from GitHub:

 ```r
 # install.packages("devtools")